 Constant milking wears cows out prematurely: The natural life span of the cow is around 20 years, yet few cows live beyond the age of seven and many younger animals go to slaughter.
 The average life of a New Zealand cow, for instance, is only four to five lactations.

+Being forced to produce vast quantities of milk day in, day out, wears a cow out very quickly, causing her milk yield to decline, rendering her less able to become pregnant and making her more susceptible to infections such as mastitis and bloat.
 The milking machines itself may render the cow more susceptible to infection.
 The front teats may be subjected to vacuum pulsing for up to two minutes after the quarter has been emptied and while the hind teats are still yielding.
 This is believed to be painful for the cow and may also weaken tissue.

 Research in Britain has shown that nearly every cow who ends up at the abattoir has or has had foot damage or some kind.
 The major causes are unnatural feed, selective breeding and inappropriate housing.